Third-party shopping carts — the Cart Upload command

 Callback response for Instant Update

 Callback responses let you specify one or more shipping options, with unique shipping, insurance, and tax amounts.
-Your callback server calculates the amounts based on shipping addresses that buyers provide during the PayPal Checkout experience.
+Your callback server calculates the amounts based on shipping addresses that buyers provide during the PayPal checkout experience.

 The following sample code illustrates an Instant Update callback response, with these features: